cabforum/servercert/docs/BR.md

 [Section 6.3.2](#632-certificate-operational-periods-and-key-pair-usage-periods) limits the validity period of Subscriber Certificates.

-The CA MAY use the documents and data provided in [Section 3.2](#32-initial-identity-validation) to verify certificate information, or may reuse previous validations themselves, provided that the CA obtained the data or document from a source specified under [Section 3.2](#32-initial-identity-validation) or completed the validation itself within the maximum number of days prior to issuing the Certificate, as defined in the following table:
+The CA MAY use the documents and data provided in [Section 3.2](#32-initial-identity-validation) to verify certificate information, or may reuse previous validations themselves, including validation of authority, provided that the CA obtained the data or document from a source specified under [Section 3.2](#32-initial-identity-validation) or completed the validation itself within the maximum number of days prior to issuing the Certificate, as defined in the following table:

 Table: Subject Identity Information validation data reuse periods